Workbooks & Canadian Forms

 This may sound odd, but the greater the refund, the less tax liability.
 When filing in your home country, your foreign tax credits are based on your tax liability, not your withholding.
 It is like a see-saw.
 Pay less here, pay more there, the total is the same - you will always pay the higher tax of the two nations.
 Good international tax planning focuses on minimizing your total tax liability, not just the liability in one nation.

 In 2004 and 2014, the USD/CDN exchange rate moved dramatically.
-This presented a opportunity.
+This presented an opportunity.
 Since tax returns are based on events of the past, one currency may be more desired over another.
-We keep that in mind when we prepare your returns. 😀
+We keep that in mind when we prepare your returns.

 Days spent in the US is not important, so long as the ties to the other country are sufficient to remain a resident of that nation.
 Tax treaties trump domestic law so the rules governing tax residence may be based on your treaty claim.

-4) Foreign bank accounts and any combination of foreign accounts totaling more than 10K need to be reported to the US treasury.
+- Foreign bank accounts and any combination of foreign accounts totaling more than 10K held by US residents need to be reported to the US treasury

-10) Holding TFSAs as a US tax resident requires the filing of a five page form and the earnings are taxable in the US.
+- Holding TFSAs as a US tax resident requires the filing of a nine page form and the earnings are taxable in the US.
 A TFSA is considered a Grantor Trust in the US.
 Get rid of them before emigrating